 What’s better than a picnic?
-Probably a buffet!….But an outdoor spread is a spring/summer must-do activity!
+Probably a buffet!….But an outdoor spread is a warmer weather must-do activity!
 From parks covered in lush greenery to sandy nooks at Blue Flag beaches, there’s some great places to tuck into something tasty….(and please remember to dispose or recycle your litter!)

 In no particular order….

 1. Margate Sea Defence Steps - This huge space is not only an excellent sea defence that protects our charming Old Town, but arguably one of the best spots to sit and enjoy your sandwiches, ice cream or fish n chips.
 Just watch out for the gulls!
 Especially beautiful when the tide is in.

 2. King George VI Park, Ramsgate - A large, green park with children’s playground, small kiosk serving light snacks and teas and coffees and the charming Italianate Glasshouse tea garden.
 Just a stone’s throw from the seafront right in the middle of Broadstairs and Ramsgate there is loads of green spaces to sit and enjoy your picnic.